Coast Guard Cutter Tern Change-of-Command Ceremony

 |0

-This work, Coast Guard Cutter Tern Change-of-Command Ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Cutter Tern Change-of-Command Ceremony [Image 2 of 2], by PO2 Jordan Akiyama, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT